Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

-In conclusion, the effectiveness of the AMBOKD framework and its modules is effectively verified by the ablation study.
+In conclusion, the ablation study confirms the effectiveness of the AMBOKD framework and its modules.
 The proposed AMBOKD approach outperforms other methods in the multimodal fusion task, exhibiting robust discrimination between positive and negative samples, an increase in inter-class distance, a reduction in intra-class distance, and statistically significant experimental findings ($p<0.05$).